Mr Neil Comrie AO APM

 Amanda held several ministerial portfolios in the Howard Government, including Minister for Employment, Education, Training and Youth Affairs, Minister for Justice and Customs, Minister for Family and Community Services, Minister Assisting the Prime Minister for the Status of Women, Minister for Immigration and Multicultural and Indigenous Affairs, and Minister assisting the Prime Minister for Reconciliation.
 Following her resignation from the Senate she was appointed as Australian Ambassador to Italy and to San Marino.

 Amanda now hosts Counterpoint, a weekly program on ABC Radio National, and writes an opinion piece for The Age on a fortnightly basis.
-She is a member of several boards, including the Port Adelaide Football Club.
+She is a member of several boards.